JWTHI/ViTAL-SCENE/README.md

 ```
 @InProceedings{Wurst2021a,
   author    = {Jonas {Wurst} and Lakshman {Balasubramanian} and Michael {Botsch} and Wolfgang {Utschick}},
-  title     = {Traffic Scenario Novelty Detection in the Latent Space of a Vision Transformer-Based Autoencoder Triplet Network},
+  title     = {Novelty Detection and Analysis of Traffic Scenario Infrastructures in the Latent Space of a Vision Transformer-Based Triplet Autoencoder},
   booktitle = {2021 IEEE Intelligent Vehicles Symposium (IV)},
   year      = {2021},
 }